Hoang Thi Thu Vang

-On October 2, Vang’s family received an announcement of her arrest written by police on September 14.
-She will be temporarily detained for at least four months under the charge of “disrupting security”.
-During this time, she will not be able to meet her relatives nor her lawyer.
+On October 2, 2019, Vang’s family received an announcement of her arrest written by police on September 14.
+She was to be temporarily detained for at least four months under the charge of “disrupting security”.
+During this time, she was not able to meet her relatives nor her lawyer.

 On July 18, 2019, the families of five activists -- Ngo Van Dung, Ho Dinh Cuong, Tran Thanh Phuong, Doan Thi Hong, and Hoang Thi Thu Vang -- sent a letter to the Prime Minister and many other government institutions denouncing the fives' unlawful arrests and detentions over a period of more than 10 months.
 According to the letter, in September 2018, all of the five activists were arrested without official warrants.
-Since their arrests, they have been held in Ho Chi Minh City's detention center.
-The public security of Ho Chi Minh City announced to the families that four of them are charged with “disrupting public order” under Article 118 Penal Code, with a possible sentence of between seven and 15 years in prison.
-All five still await trial.
+Since their arrests, they were held in Ho Chi Minh City's detention center.
+The public security of Ho Chi Minh City announced to the families that four of them were charged with “disrupting public order” under Article 118 Penal Code, with a possible sentence of between seven and 15 years in prison.

 HCM City-based Female Activist Charged with Disruption of Security, Facing Lengthy Imprisonment, Defend the Defenders, October 2, 2018